netgusto/imagejam.net/scripts/handson/README.md

 CLI script that uploads images to Cloudflare Images, for display in the <https://imagejam.net/step-2/connect> gallery.

+This tool uploads to the [Cloudflare Images API Image Upload endpoint](https://api.cloudflare.com/#cloudflare-images-upload-an-image-using-a-single-http-request) via an endpoint proxy hosted on <https://imagejam.net/connect-upload/>.

+You don't need a Cloudflare Images Account to use this tool, but an key `CF_IMAGES_EVENT_KEY` provided by the workshop host during the session.

 ## Installation

-Requires NodeJS and NPM.
+Requires [NodeJS](https://nodejs.org/) 16.15 (LTS) or newest, with NPM.

-At the root of the repo:
+At the root of the repo, run:

 ```
 npm install